 On the ice-stream crampons and rope are not usually necessary, however, when it's wet weather or the ice is slippery we use crampons.
 At this section of the mountain a rope is not needed because the path bypasses the crevices.
 Sabertse to base camp typically takes 2 hours.
 At the end of the ice-stream we rest before the last rise, which is 35 degrees steep and not pleasant.
 After 20-30 minutes we enter the base camp.

-amp is a building is called "Bethlehem Hut"(cabin).
+The Camp is a building is called "Bethlehem Hut"( Soviet name is Meteostation).
 It is a former meteorological station building which was built in the 1930s and was used as the meteorological station during the Soviet period.

 Today it is privately owned and is the shelter for mountaineers and guests.
 In the camp it's possible to stay inside the building as well as in a tent.
 Near the meteorological station there are always about a hundred tents.
 Cafe "Mkinvartsveri" is on the first floor.
 It has been there since 2019.
 Here you can have tasty, high quality meals and also alcoholic as well as nonalcoholic drinks.
 The staff of the cafe are always friendly and hospitable.